FREE Uber Tax Info Pack

 The ATO’s law forcing taxi drivers to register for GST has been around for decades.
 This rule was introduced because the government sets fixed taxi fares across Australia.
 This created an uneven playing field between big taxi companies earning more than $75,000 who had to pay GST on their income, versus the one-man owner-drivers who were under the $75,000 threshold and didn’t have to pay GST.
 So the government solved this unfair advantage by forcing all taxi drivers to register for GST no matter how much they earned.

 Uber launched in Australia in 2012 and at first the ATO didn’t know what to do.
-At that time Uber was running through a foreign company, in some states Uber was illegal (although illegal income is still taxable!), and of course taxi drivers were angry and protesting against their new competition.
-But the biggest question for the ATO was whether rideshare income was taxable, and whether rideshare drivers were subject to the same rules as taxi drivers when it came to registering for GST.
+At that time Uber was running through a foreign company, so in some states Uber was actually illegal (although illegal income is still taxable!), and taxi drivers were understandably upset and protesting against their new competition.
+But from the ATO’s perspective, the biggest question was whether rideshare income was taxable, and whether rideshare drivers were subject to the same rules as taxi drivers when it came to registering for GST.
 All of this made things very confusing for Uber drivers who were just trying to do the right thing.

 In May 2015 the ATO announced they had analysed the tax law and found that an Uber was a taxi under the definition in our tax law, and therefore Uber drivers had to register for, and pay, GST.
 Uber appealed, and the final court battle happened in February 2017.
 During the appeal, the ATO’s legal team read out definitions of a taxi out of SIX different dictionaries.
 The dictionaries all stated that a taxi service is any service that drives passengers from A to B for money.
 The court concluded that while a yellow car with ‘TAXI’ on the side and a light on top is certainly a common form of taxi, it’s not the only possible kind that fits the definition.
 They found that Uber, and by extension all rideshare services, meet the dictionary definition too.